kojinkai/js-handbook/README.md

 Declare variables at the top of the enclosing scope

 ## The this keyword
-Q: Explain this
+Question: Explain this

 Answer: At the time of execution of every function, a property called `this` is set and it refers to the current execution context. `this` always refers to an object and which object depends on the context in which the function is being called.
 For example:

-In the global context or inside a function `this` refers to the window object.
+* In the global context or inside a function `this` refers to the window object.
-Inside IIFE (immediate invoking function) if you use "use strict", value of `this` is undefined.
+* Inside IIFE (immediately invoked function expression) if you use "use strict", value of `this` is undefined.
 ```js
 (function() {
   console.log(this) // Window